-Before you get into the process of editing that mountain of video you have had slowly piling up it is worth taking the time to figure out just where you are going with your video editing and exactly what it is that video editing software will do for you.
+Before you get into the process of editing that mountain of video you have had slowly piling up it is worth taking the time to figure out just where you are going with your video editing.

 Sadly it just doesn’t work that way.

 Cutting out unwanted stuff from your original footage represents only a fraction of the entire video editing process.

 It could be said that editing in this way is better than no editing at all but the only outcome will be a reduction in the length of time that your audience feels the pain.

 Even though this website is aimed at the hobbyist or video enthusiast… or as some say about me, the video editing tragic, there is much to learn from the way the pro’s do it.